vuejs/docs/src/guide/component-registration.md

 })
 ```

-These components are **globally registered** for the application.
+These components are <b>globally registered</b> for the application.
 That means they can be used in the template of any component instance within this application:

 ```js
 const app = Vue.createApp({})